 With the official declaration of war still days away, U.S. troops felt confident they could defeat their foe at any place and in any numbers.
 Mexican troops were thrown off-balance by consecutive defeats and would never fully recover.

 Resaca de la Palma today

-An isolated natural area at the time of the 1846 battle, Resaca de la Palma now lies within the city limits of Brownsville, Texas.
-The battle site has also been overtaken by growth in this rapidly-growing border community.
-The old roadway that once crossed the resaca has been replaced by a major urban thoroughfare.
-Dense chaparral has given way to condominiums that line sections of the waterway.
+An isolated, natural area at the time of the battle, Resaca de la Palma now lies within Brownsville's city limits.
+The site has been overtaken by growth in this rapidly-growing border community.
+The old roadway that once crossed the resaca has been replaced by a major road and dense chaparral has given way to residential and commercial development.

 Nevertheless, large portions of the site have escaped development and retain a trace of the thorny brush encountered by soldiers.
-In sections removed from development the gulf breeze pushes away the sound of the city and allows observers to sense the environment that faced combatants on the day of battle.
+In the sections that escaped development, the gulf breeze pushes away the sound of the city and allows observers to sense the environment faced by combatants on the day of battle.